rcrdgrc/A-Serious-Guessing-Game/README.md

 -when player chooses a letter
   -the letter turns different color on board
-  -if the letter matches the grey areas display the letter
+  -if the letter matches the grey areas display the letter -sound for every button
+  -scary sound in the background
+  -scary sound win or loss

 /*----- constants -----*/
 Blanks, empty spaces